 Not all honey is created equal!
 Raw honey is a healthy sweetener and should not be confused with commercially processed honey or agave nectar.
-Raw honey is loaded with vitamins, minerals, phytonutrients, and living enzymes that have anti-viral, anti-bacterial, and anti-fungal properties.
+Raw honey is loaded with vitamins, minerals, phytonutrients, and living enzymes that have anti-viral, antibacterial, and anti-fungal properties.
 These valuable nutrients are destroyed during the heating and pasteurization process that commercially-processed honey undergoes.
-Processed honey is similar to white refined sugar, with glycemic index values in the 60s and 70s, which causes a spike of sugar in the blood that increases body fat and decreases insulin resistance.
+Processed honey is similar to white, refined sugar, with glycemic index values in the 60s and 70s, which causes a spike of sugar in the blood that increases body fat and decreases insulin resistance.
 However, raw honey with its lower glycemic index (near 30) helps to stabilize blood sugar.

-If you have a sweet tooth, stick with a whole food, unrefined raw sweetener like raw honey.
+If you have a sweet tooth, stick with a whole food, an unrefined sweetener like raw honey.
 This naturally delicious alternative to white sugar and processed honey provides valuable nutrition without so many negative health effects.
 Take July’s Healthy Challenge and use raw honey to sweeten your food.